slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Think of mental models as minimum viable products.
 Sure, all of them can be improved.
 But the only way that can happen is if we try them out, educate ourselves and collectively refine them.
 Your kitchen knives are not as sharp as they could be.
 Does that matter as long as they still cut vegetables?
 Your bed is not as comfortable as it could be.
 Does that matter if you can still get a good night’s sleep in it?
 Your internet is not as fast as it could be.
 Does that matter as long as you can load this article?
 Arguably not.
 Our world runs on the functional, not the perfect.
 This is what a mental model is – a functional tool.
 A tool which maybe could be a bit sharper or easier to use, but still does the job.

-> *'Scientists generally agree that no theory is 100 percent correct.
+> *'Scientists generally agree that no theory is one hundred percent correct.
 Thus, the real test of knowledge is not truth, but utility.
 Science gives us power.
 The more useful that power, the better the science.' -- Yuval Noah Harari*

 > *'The basic trouble, you see, is that people think that «right» and «wrong» are absolute; that everything that isn't perfectly and completely right is totally and equally wrong.' -- Isaac Asimov*